Jarl-Bjoern/Yggdrasil/README.md

 With this repository certain processes are automated, you have the choice between "full_install", which is aimed at a Kali installation with GUI and "minimal_install", which is aimed at the CLI variant.

-You have the possibility to customize the config files according to your needs.
+You have the possibility to customize the config files according to your needs.<br />

 # How to download and install the tool
 ## Download and start the tool